igrishaev/deed/readme.md

 ## Contrib

-Deed comes with some minor packages that will make your life bit easier.
+Deed comes with some minor packages that will make your life a bit easier.

 ### Base64